 The majority of users on TikTok are between the ages of 13 and 24 and most of them are females.
 24-30-year-olds constitute the next demographic.
 For your marketing efforts to make sense, your products should have some appeal for people in this age group.

-There are three main ways that brands can market on TikTok.
+There are three main ways that brands can use TikTok for Business:

 - You can create your own channel and upload videos showcasing your products or services.